18F/afrs-pa/README.md

 ### AFRS Project Management Office (PMO)

-The system is managed by a product owner and three other deputy program managers that represent the three components.
+The system is managed by a product owner and three other deputy program managers that represent the three Air Force components (Active Duty, Reserve, and Air National Guard)

 ### Vendor